Skip to main content

 What do I need to do after the vaccination?

-Some children could feel a little unwell or unsettled for a day or two after they get their vaccinations.
+Some children could feel a little unwell or unsettled for a day or 2 after they get their vaccinations.
 Most of the common reactions will last between 12 and 24 hours and then get better, with just a little bit of love and care from you at home.

 Serious side effects are very rare, but they can happen and some parents want to know more about them before they vaccinate their children.